The Rage (soundtrack)

-The Rage: Original Motion Picture Soundtrack was both the ninth album and first movie soundtrack by the band Midnight Syndicate, released February 26, 2008.
+The Rage: Original Motion Picture Soundtrack is both the ninth album and first movie soundtrack by the band Midnight Syndicate, released February 26, 2008.
 The album features the score to the 2007 horror film, The Rage, composed by Edward Douglas.

 Background and release

 After leaving the KNB EFX Group in 2003, Rage, director, Robert Kurtzman moved to Ohio to form Precinct 13 Entertainment.
 In a 2010 interview, Kurtzman said: When I came to Ohio, I wanted to get The Rage going and I wanted to make it in Ohio with as many Ohioans as I could.
 I had some of their (Midnight Syndicate) CDs, that I had picked up at conventions.
 Someone told me that Ed (Douglas) and his partner lived in Cleveland.
 I called them up and asked them if they wanted to be involved with our independent movie.
 That is really how the relationship started.
 At that point, Midnight Syndicate had a well-established reputation in the Halloween/horror music, haunted attraction, and gaming industries having released eight albums that featured a blending of instrumental symphonic music and soundscape.
 Daniel Hinds of Outburn Music Magazine said that, given their previous work, it made "perfect sense" for them to "feel right at home" scoring movie soundtracks.
 The album was released and distributed through Entity Productions, one of the largest distributor of Halloween music CDs at the time.